heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 ## So what are the *actual* copyrights, ya know?

-* My clients are granted a license to use, modify, and distribute my work so long as they credit me when asked, @HeyNoraNora, and do not sell it.
+* My clients are granted a license to use, modify, and distribute my work so long as they credit me when asked and do not sell it.
 If your company wants to own the copyright itself (including selling rights), be upfront and sign a contract, expect a higher price.

 ## Do you speak any languages other than English?